What do banks do?

 Strategy

-Strategy specialists analyse market conditions and competitor activity to see where the bank could gain an advantage.
-They also review the bank’s performance against its targets and produce reports and insight.
+Strategy Specialists analyse market conditions and competitor activity to see where the bank could gain an advantage.
+They also review the bank’s performance against its targets and produce reports and insights.

 minus sign